 Complete a shutdown checklist for you and staff

 Lastly, ensure that before the last person leaves the premises they have completed a shutdown checklist.
 So they need to make sure all electrical appliances are turned off (or at the least place in safe mode).
 They need to activate the security systems and make sure any security lighting is turned on!
 Finally, they need to ensure the building is locked and secure.
 We suggest keeping keyholders down to an absolute minimum.
 The fewer people with access to the building (and knowledge of any alarm codes), the better.

 Business Security Colchester

 With the uncertainty ahead for non-essential businesses, we suggest ensuring all of the above measures are taken to give you peace of mind and to keep your business safe during the lockdown.
-If you wish to discuss any of the above, or anything else relating to business security then please do not hesitate to contact us here.
-You can also check out our Facebook page here for up to date news, reviews and photos of recent work we have completed.
+If you wish to discuss any of the above, or anything else relating to business security then please do not hesitate to visit our contact us page.
+You can also check out our Facebook page here for up-to-date news, reviews and photos of recent work we have completed.